Tuesday, February 26, 2008

 III.
 Talking School vs. Practising School

 Book learning and exegesis are in turn related to what Vivekananda refers to as "talking."
-Indeed, at times, "talking" takes the place of "book learning" in juxtaposition with "experience."
-By "talk" Vivekananda could mean various things -- the practice of sermonizing and expounding upon a teaching, or the practice of philosophical discussion (vada), which is an aspect of deliberation (manana) upon a teaching.
+Indeed, at times, "talking" takes the place of "book learning" and is put in juxtaposition with "experience."
+By "talk" Vivekananda could mean various things -- the practice of sermonizing or expounding upon a teaching, or the practice of philosophical discussion (vada), which is an aspect of deliberation (manana) upon a teaching.
 The distinction between "talk" and "practice" may also imply the well known distinction between "talk" and "action," in the sense of someone who "talks the talk but does not walk the walk," or someone who does not "practice what they preach," or someone who is "all talk but no action."
 This latter sense would be in keeping with Vivekananda's notion of a "practical Vedanta."

 We may deliver great intellectual speeches, become very good rationalists, and prove the tales of God are all nonsense, but let us come to practical common sense.
 What is behind this remarkable intellect?
 Zero, nothing, simply so much froth....
 A little more common sense is required.
 Nothing is so uncommon as common sense, the world is too full of talk.
 From "The Teacher of Spirituality."
 Selections, p.
 59.